LokaHQ/data-engineering-zoomcamp/project/README.md

 The first step of the DAG reads the file from the `GCS_BUCKET/metadata/source_files.csv` and compares the entries with the commit log file `GCS_BUCKET/metadata/source_files_commit_log.csv`.
-If there were new entries detected in the `GCS_BUCKET/metadata/source_files.csv` file, then for each new entry a IngestionDAG run is triggered.
+If there were new entries detected in the `GCS_BUCKET/metadata/source_files.csv` file, then for each new entry an IngestionDAG run is triggered.

-The IngestionTriggerDAG is scheduled for daily runs.
-Once a day it starts, checks for new file entries, and if new file entries are detected, it starts a IngestionDAG run per file.
+The IngestionTriggerDAG is scheduled to run once every day.

 #### Ingestion DAG